Anna Kendrick Truly Takes A Page From Emma Watson's Book

 "I've been hiding books in the NYC subway with @Booksonthesubway, head to the subway to find some exclusive signed copies!"
 Kendrick tweeted to announce the news.
 "And UK fans — if you're in London @booksontheunderground are sharing copies too!"

-So Londoners and New Yorkers, keep your eyes peeled on the way to and from work.
+So New Yorkers and Londoners, keep your eyes peeled on the way to and from work.

-So Londoners and New Yorkers, keep your eyes peeled on the way to and from work.
+So New Yorkers and Londoners, keep your eyes peeled on the way to and from work.

 I've been hiding books in the NYC subway with @Booksonthesubway, head to the subway to find some exclusive signed copies!🚇📚 pic.twitter.com/H0WNMYQ6Uy— Anna Kendrick (@AnnaKendrick47) November 15, 2016